 While they may seem relatively rare, more than 17,700 people suffer a spinal cord injury (SCI) each year.
 Motor vehicle accidents are the top cause of SCIs, contributing to nearly 40% of all cord injuries.
 Whether you’ve completely lost the use of your limbs or still have some function, a spinal cord injury can change your life forever.
 At Andy Citrin Injury Attorneys, we have a long history of helping people with spinal cord injuries and their loved ones rebuild and demand justice.

-In this article, we’ll discuss the various kinds of cord injuries and how they can impact the value of your claim after an accident.
+In this article, our car accident lawyers in Mobile discuss the various kinds of cord injuries and how they can impact the value of your claim after an accident.

 Understanding Spinal Cord Injuries